 2. Emitrr: Best for AI-driven customer communication

-Following Nextiva, Emitrr stands out as a strong AI-powered customer communication platform for businesses looking to streamline conversations, automate workflows, and deliver faster, more consistent customer experiences across channels.
+Emitrr stands out as a strong AI-powered customer communication platform for businesses looking to streamline conversations, automate workflows, and deliver faster, more consistent customer experiences across channels.
 It brings together SMS, calls, and web chat into a centralized, powerful system.

 Emitrr is easy to use, integrates seamlessly with 500+ tools, and scales with your business so your customer communication can grow with you.
 Emitrr offers flexible pricing plans and lets you explore the platform with a free demo.

-- Automated reminders, follow-ups, and campaigns
+- Automates appointment reminders, follow-ups, and review requests

 3. Intercom: Best for real-time messaging and AI-powered automation